 The SOW must be approved by the student's faculty advisor and the Practicum Academic Coordinator (Corey Adams) before the start of the practicum.
 After the completion of the practicum, a copy of the two deliverables described in SOW must be submitted to the Director of Academic Programs.

-Students will present their experience at a Practicum Symposium which will be held towards the end of second spring semester.
+Students will present their experience at a Practicum Symposium which will be held during the second Fall semester.

 Culminating Experience